String of Rubies Plant (Othonna capensis) Indoor Care, Propagation, Problems & Remedies

 Fertilizer

-Feed String of Rubies Plant twice during the growing season with a balanced, liquid fertilizer.
-This plant is not a heavy feeder so be careful when feeding.
-Do not feed in the cold season as growth is minimal at this time.
+Do not feed in the cold season (fall and winter) as growth is minimal at this time.
 Feeding at this time can lead to fertilizer burn and death of the plant.

 Repotting

-Use a pot 1 size larger than the current one and one that has a drainage hole to avoid getting soggy soil as it can lead to rotting of the plant.
+Use a pot 1 size larger than the current one that has a drainage hole to prevent waterlogging which can lead to rotting.

-A shallow pot is ideal for this plant as it has a small root system and be careful not to bury the stems to prevent rotting.
+A shallow pot is ideal for this plant as it has a small root system.
+Be careful not to bury the stems to prevent rotting.
 Take a look at these succulents pots available on Amazon.

 Pruning

-String of Rubies Plant (Othonna capensis) propagation can be done at the beginning of the growing season from stem cuttings.
+String of Rubies Plant (Othonna capensis) propagation is done at the beginning of the growing season from stem cuttings.

 How to propagate String of Rubies Plant from stem cuttings

-Take 4-6 inches stem cuttings from a healthy String of Rubies Plant.
+1. Take 4-6 inches stem cuttings from a healthy plant.
 Ensure each cutting has 2-3 leaf nodes as this is where rooting will occur.

-Allow substancial growth before transplanting the new Little Pickles plants to individual pots after which you can begin routine care.
+7. Allow substancial growth before transplanting the new plants to individual pots after which you can begin routine care.

 String of Rubies Plant, Othonna capensis

-String of Rubies Plant (Othonna capensis) problems include root-rot disease, dropping leaves, shrivelled leaves, diseases and pests among others.
-Read on for more on these problems, their remedies and solutions.
+String of Rubies Plant (Othonna capensis) problems are plant dying, dropping leaves, wilted leaves, leggy stems, brown and dry leaf spots, pests and diseases among others.
+Keep reading for more on these problems and their remedies.

 Plant dying

-String of Rubies Plant may lose leaves when not given the correct growing conditions.
-It may drop leaves due to improper watering, poor feeding, wrong temperature, poor soil, diseases and pests among others.
+Dropping leaves on String of Rubies Plant is due to inconsistent watering, improper feeding, temperature stress, poor soil, diseases and pests among others.

-Here are 12 Reasons Why String of Rubies Plant is Losing Leaves (dropping leaves)
+Here are 12 reasons String of Rubies Plant is dropping leaves and their remedies.

 Pests